JavadHosseininia1403/Rapid-Hybrid-Learning-for-Visual-Inspection/README.md

 CR > p,

-where $p$ is a certainty threshold value that is set by human operator (e,g 0.58).
-If the votes (CR) for category of a sample fall below the $p$ value, the class of the respective sample would asked from the operator.
+where p is a certainty threshold value that is set by human operator (e,g 0.58).
+If the votes (CR) for category of a sample fall below the p value, the class of the respective sample would asked from the operator.

 The on-line phase of the RHL algorithm consist of below steps: